grab/engineering-blog/_posts/2017-10-04-the-art-of-hiring-good-engineers.md

 > Your small team of good engineers should be ready to fight everyday for the right to be a player in the market where you are.

-They will need to be more eager, more hungry, and more customer minded than others.
+They will need to be more eager, more hungry, and more consumer minded than others.
 They will need to always fight for the right to be a player in that market.
 To fight off the big guys, sometimes the good engineer needs to be battle-worn, battle-tried.

 The battle-tried good engineer has faced many of the situations you too will face: